MomoDeve/MxEngineTemplate/README.md

 2. Install MxEngine and its dependencies: `git submodule update --init && cd MxEngine && git subdmodule update --init` *Note: you can use `git clone --recurse-submodules https://github.com/your-profile/MxEngineTemplate`, but due to the circular dependencies of EASTL library your git may fall into the endless cloning cycle*
-3. Install [Boost](https://boost.org) on your machine from website or by package manager.
-You may also need to set environment variable **BOOST_ROOT** to be equal the Boost installation folder or provide **Boost_ROOT** and **Boost_INCLUDE_DIR** in CMake if you are building on Windows
-4. Build the project using CMake.
+3. Build the project using CMake.
 Resulting executable will be outputted to the default build directory and to the root directory (for debugging)

 <p align="center">
 <img src="preview.png">